peter-lyons-kehl/no_std_libs/README.md

 of 100GB per month.

-Even though I'm sure visitors of this presentation itself won't make it go over the bandwidth limit, it might reach the limit if authors of other presentations link to (my) clones of `Reveal.js` and `RevealJS-Embed-Code`.
+Even though I'm sure visitors of this presentation itself won't make it go over that bandwidth limit, it might reach the limit if authors of other presentations link to (my) clones of `Reveal.js` and `RevealJS-Embed-Code`.
 Hence, please don't link to my clones.
 Instead, get your own clones of [Reveal.js](https://github.com/hakimel/reveal.js) and